Generative AI & AI-driven evolution

 AI is not just transforming customer service – it is also reshaping the way businesses manage internal operations.
 By automating repetitive tasks, AI-driven solutions free up employees to focus on high-value work, fostering innovation and improving job satisfaction.

 Initially, there were concerns that Artificial Intelligence-driven automation would lead to widespread job displacement.
 However, recent studies indicate that AI is more likely to augment human work rather than replace it.
 A survey conducted by PwC found that 65% of employees felt optimistic and excited about working alongside AI, recognising its ability to handle mundane tasks while allowing them to focus on more meaningful work.
-AI-powered HR chatbots have also gained traction, assisting employees with repetitive tasks and processes.
-By streamlining them, AI allows agents and operators to concentrate on employee engagement and strategic planning.

-The Future of AI Bots in Business
+The Future of AI in Business

 The rapid advancements in AI-driven automation suggest that the role of AI bots will continue to expand.
 Future developments are likely to include:

-• Proactive AI Assistants: Future AI bots will not only respond to queries but also anticipate customer and employee needs, providing solutions before issues arise.
+• Proactive AI Assistants: Future AI will not only respond to queries but also anticipate customer and employee needs, providing solutions before issues arise.

 Other news